 Like tens of thousands of other boys who became men and then heroes, O.C.
 Kemp shows us the mettle of the Greatest Generation and his son Kenny shows us the step-by-step process by which they trained, fought, and prevailed.

 "Expertly presented and notated, Flak Pak is informed, informative, and an invaluable addition to the growing library of World War II memoirs and histories." -- The Midwest Book Review

-"Armed with a splendid array of graphics, Kemp details the U.S. Air Force exploits of his father during WWII.
-This paperback--which has the feel of a 70-year old personal scrapbook--not only shares the experience of B-24 pilot O.C.
-Kemp but it also paints a larger picture of the struggle in the Pacific theater and of a bygone era.
-Providing engaging prose coupled with images of hundreds of artifacts, Kemp brings the troubled world of his youthful father vividly to life in this well-crafted labor of love and appreciation.
-Recommended for the circulating collections of most public libraries, particularly those where WWII is a popular subject." -- ALA Booklist
+"Armed with a spendid array of graphics, Kemp details the U.S. Air Force exploits of his father during WWII as well as painting a larger picutre of the struggle in the Pacific theater and of a bygone eara.
+Providing engaging prose coupled with images of hundreds of artifacts, Kemp brings the troubled world of his youthful father vividly to life in this well-crafted labor of love and appreciation." -- ALA Booklist